 How many plants can you grow in San Diego?

 What about your right to grow indoors in San Diego?
 Renters are subject to their contracts with their landlords.
 Landlords have the legal right to forbid cannabis cultivation, as well as smoking.
 People have always done things to protect their property, even if the prohibited behavior is not illegal.
-Landlords prohibit smoking, pets, and yes, cannabis, even medical cannabis.
+Landlords prohibit smoking, pets, and yes, even growing cannabis.

 Prop 64: Recreational Marijuana Cultivation Rights

 Under Prop.
-64, anyone in California over the age of 21 may grow 6 plants — per parcel of land.
-This means that if you live alone OR with a few people, there should only be 6 plants on the premise.
-(Please note: Prop 64 does NOT say 6 plants per person.)
+64, anyone in California over the age of 21 may grow 6 plants per parcel of land.
 With your homegrown cannabis, you are able to use it personally, or gift it to your friends and family.
 You may not sell it for profit.
 Only licensed cannabis businesses are legally able to sell cannabis in San Diego, CA. You may not grow cannabis at home and sell it to your local dispensary.